 This document contains "forward-looking statements" within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are identified typically by words or phrases such as "believe," "expect," "anticipate," "intend," "estimate," "project," "likely," "plan," "goal," "target," "strategy," and similar expressions or future or conditional verbs such as "may," "will," "should," "would," and "could."
-Forward-looking statements contained herein include certain projections of our financial results and condition and capital ratios under a hypothetical stress scenario that incorporates a set of assumed economic and financial conditions prescribed by our regulators.
-The projections are not intended to be a forecast of expected future economic or financial condition, but rather reflect possible results under the hypothetical scenario.
+Forward-looking statements contained herein include certain projections of our financial results and condition and capital ratios under a hypothetical stress scenario developed by the Corporation and incorporating a set of assumed economic and financial conditions.
+The projections are not intended to be a forecast of expected future economic or financial conditions or a forecast of the Corporation's or the Bank's expected future financial results or condition, but rather reflect possible results under the hypothetical scenario.
 Our future financial results and conditions will be influenced by actual economic and financial conditions and other factors described in the Corporation's reports filed with the U.S. Securities and Exchange Commission, including its Annual Report on Form 10-K for the year ended December 31, 2017, all of which are available on our website.
 The Corporation assumes no obligation to update its forward-looking statements.